elenaf9/p2p-on-fpga/documentation/BSc-Thesis/workflow.md

 - downloaded [riscv32-unknown-elf-gcc](https://freebsd.pkgs.org/13/freebsd-armv7/riscv32-unknown-elf-gcc-8.4.0_2.txz.html) to raspberry, simulation from `linux-on-litex-vexriscv` starts, but crashes since it the command `riscv32-unknown-elf-gcc` is still not found
 - tried build the bitstream `./make.py --board=arty_s7 --cpu-count=2 --build` but error: `litex.build.generic_platform.ConstraintError: Resource not found: spisdcard:None`
 - double checked with iccfpga-rv: `.flash_core` also tries to flash the spi and fails with error `TDO mismatch`.
 This is not the same error that I was struggling with at the beginning (the other scripts like `upload_core` now work), but this error message also happens on Raspberry PI 4 (I am using RPi 3 though) according to Thomas Pototschnig.
 Apparently there the problem is that you can only flash as single time after a reset and afterwards this problem happens.
 Changed the Pi and tried with RPi 4, somehow flashing the iccfpga core works (at least the first time after a boot) but building the bitstream still doesn't work.
+*Update from 2020-09-01: the spisdcard constraint error has nothing to do with the TDO missmatch or anything, but happends because I was building for the arty_s7, which does have the same FPGA as the iccfpga, but completely different ports, therefore the spicard was not found at the port that was hardcoded for the arty s7*

 __2021-01-05__
 - after talking to Thomas I realized that linux will not run on the iccfpga hardware that I am using because it only has about 260kB of memory, which is not enough for linux. linux-on-litex-vexriscv is compartible with the ArtyS7 board that uses the same  Xilinx Spartan7 XC7S50 FPGA that the iccfpga does, but the ArtyS7 has 16-bits 256MB DDR3 RAM, which the iccfpga hardware does not.
 Therefore I will shift my focus away from running linux and think about alternative solutions:
    - run rust embedded on VexRiscv with no linux on top: this means that my code would have to support `no_std`, which causes some problems
    - shift my thesis topic and implement the p2p-network on the RaspberryPi, and only use the fpga for encryption by flashing the iccfpga-core without doing any own work with the fpga
    - buy a ArtS7 Board

-Right now I will look further into VexRiscv if I can at least get this to run; will talk with my Prof soon to talk about the above problem
+-> Right now I will look further into VexRiscv if I can at least get this to run; will talk with my Prof soon to talk about the above problem
 - managed to run the virtual cable server with the script `./start_xvc_server.sh` within the raspberry scripts of the iccfpga project, and successfully connected to that with Vivado.
 This should enable generating and flashing bitstreams to the fpga from a project in vivado
 - generated VexRiscv CPU following the VexRiscv README and opened the created VexRiscv.v file in Vivado, but could not run implementation for the selected target `xc7s50ftgb196-1` that should be used according the fpga that I have.
 The reason for this is that the `xc7s50ftgb196-1` only allows 100 I/O pins, but VexRiscv is using more than that (tried the full VexRiscv as well as the smallest gen, but same error on both).
 If I try to add the sources of the iccfpga-rv project (and disable the VexRiscv source that i tried before), the same error occurs.
 - tried to open the iccfpa-rv in a seperate project in Vivado by opening the project file `iccfpga-core/iccfpga/iccfpga.xpr`, but this causes multiple errors: